kyverno/website/content/en/docs/writing-policies/validate.md

 The `cel.expressions` contains CEL expressions which use the [Common Expression Language (CEL)](https://github.com/google/cel-spec) to validate the request.
 If an expression evaluates to false, the validation check is enforced according to the `spec.validationFailureAction` field.

 {{% alert title="Note" color="info" %}}
-You can quickly test CEL expressions in [CEL Playground](https://playcel.undistro.io/).
+You can quickly test CEL expressions in the [CEL Playground](https://playcel.undistro.io/).
 {{% /alert %}}

 When trying to create a Deployment with replicas set not satisfying the validation expression, the creation of the Deployment will be blocked.